KalaKit/KalaCrashHandler/README.md

     //call this function to initialize crash handler CrashHandler::Initialize();

-    //attach a string to this function to set the name of the program that will be displayed when the program crashes std::string name = "MyProgramName";
+    //attach a string to this function to set the name
+    //of the program that will be displayed when the program crashes std::string name = "MyProgramName";
     CrashHandler::SetProgramName(name);